-So this is all great news for new drivers coming into the trucking industry.
+This is all great news for new drivers coming into the trucking industry.
 However, the reality for those who are looking to get started in trucking is a little bleak in some ways.
 In fact, a lot of rookie drivers fail in their attempt at a career in trucking.
-Driving a big rig is far more demanding than most people ever imagine so a lot of people come into the industry with the wrong attitude and woefully unprepared for the challenges they're about to face.
+Driving a big rig is far more demanding than most people ever imagine, so a lot of people come into the industry with the wrong attitude and are woefully unprepared for the challenges they're about to face.

 So what does it take to survive your first year on the road as a rookie driver and go on to become one of those Top Tier Drivers?

 The trucking industry is a strange beast.
 I've never come across another industry that is remotely similar when it comes to the way training is done, the demands that are put on drivers, or the variety of skills it takes to be successful in this industry.

 Use our Truck Driver's Career Guide to understand the trucking industry and prepare yourself for the challenges that lie ahead.

 Rookie drivers mistakenly believe that the problems they face early on in their career are the fault of the company they work for.
 Rarely is this the case.
 The large carriers which hire new drivers have been around for decades.
 They're the elite in this industry.
 They know what they're doing.